benzittlau/traveling_salesman/readme.md

 ```

 The router must inherit from the BaseRouter, and the only API you need to modify is the `route` method.
 It gets the locations from the set from the @locations instance variable, and should set its sorted order of those locations on the @routed_locations instance variable.
 Everything else is automagically handled for you.

+There are three example routers you can look at for inspiration
+- `NaiveRouter` - this just sets the routed locations to the locations.
+- `LatitudeRouter` - this sorts the locations from north to south
+- `NearestRouter` - the most optimized example router.
+Sorts by sequentially going to the next nearest location.